tomerud/Freshlens/README.md

 **Sofia Panchenko:** FullStack Developer - Built the responsive user interface using React.js, TypeScript, and Vite, and played a key role in integrating backend functionalities with the Flask REST API, developed the app's authentication system, integrating secure Google login for user access.

-**Tomer Rudnitzky:**  Backend Developer and DBA – Designed and managed the database architecture using MySQL for relational data and MongoDB for image storage, ensuring efficient fridge inventory management. implemented REST API endpoints, and set up secure real-time updates with Flask-SocketIO.
+**Tomer Rudnitzky:**  DBA – Designed and managed the database architecture using MySQL for relational data and MongoDB for image storage, ensuring efficient fridge inventory management. implemented REST API endpoints.

 **Elya Avital:** Deep learning Engineer - Worked on building the largest possible database for deep learning models within the given time constraints.
 Trained the neural network for freshness classification, validated OCR results, and integrated the OpenAI API for recipe generation.

 **Elad Shaba:** Deep learning and Computer vision Engineer  - Responsible for the development of object detection and tracking algorithms using YOLO and DeepSORT.
-Tasks include integrating deep learning models, designing the module logic and functions to achieve detection, tracking, and expiry date estimation (using neural networks and OCR), and setting up the WebSocket connection.
+Tasks include integrating deep learning models, designing the module logic and functions to achieve detection, tracking, and expiry date estimation (using neural networks and OCR), and setting up the WebSocket connection for secure and fast communication between the module and backend.
 For a detailed overview of the responsibilities and functionality of the module, please read the README file located in the module folder.